 Becoming a new mom is one of life’s most beautiful moments.
 But mixed with this beauty is a lot of responsibility and questions.
 As you work through the delivery healing process, the baby will be getting more and more used to its new home.
 To make sure that your baby is set up for a healthy life, it’s important to know what to expect after having a baby.

-We’ve put together some guidelines for the first year of having a baby, as well as what to expect after delivery for new moms.
+At your Community Health Center, we’ve put together some guidelines for the first year of having a baby, as well as what to expect after delivery for new moms.
 Here’s to your child being healthy for life!

 Well Child Checks for Baby